data61/PSL/MiLkMaId/README.md

           all sub-goals that appear after applying mathematical induction, the mathematical induction tends to be promising.
 - [X] 12.
 If the same variable (or sub-term) appears as the induction variable and generalized variable, this mathematical induction is less promising.
 - [X] 13.
-If the mathematical induction under consideration uses more than one rules, probably this induction is not very promising
+Checks if the number of arguments for the `rule` field is less than two.
 - [X] 14.
 All arguments of induction are arguments of the same innermost constant that are free variables.
 - [X] 15.
 Check if the `induct` method introduces a lambda abstraction in the first-sub goal that is not used in the body.
           This includes quantified variables that are not used in the body.